-Common Requirements for the Ph.D. in Psychology
+Common Requirements for the Ph.D. in Psychology Research Tool(s) Hour

 Research tool(s) are required.
 Check with department chair for specific requirements.

 Doctoral qualifying and comprehensive exams are required.
 Check with department chair for information on these exams.
 A 3.0 GPA is required for graduation.